-Answer: Please contact the office on 9284 2626 or email firstname.lastname@example.org to request a leave of absence form.
+Answer: Please contact the office on 9284 2626 or email firstname.lastname@example.org to request an Expat membership application or leave of absence form.
 This form needs to be completed and submitted to the Board of Management for review.

 Question: I would like to update my skills – where can I find out information about courses?

 Answer: Please go to our Member Education section of the website.
 You can select the course you are interested in and complete your details.
 We will contact you once dates and information are finalised.